 You’re never satisfied

 You’re aspirational.
 It’s in your DNA.
-But you rarely reach the lofty heights of your dreams.
-You adapt and those achievements become normal.
-It’s why we are more aware of our mistakes and what we haven’t done.
+But although you rarely reach the lofty heights of your dreams, you do move towards them.
+The problem is you adapt.
+Those achievements become normal.
+It’s why we are more aware of our mistakes and what we haven’t done, than our successes.

 Despite the popular myth, success doesn’t make you feel much happier or content.
 It’s just a by-product of striving to do your best.